NadaAlsaid/Digital_Hourglass/README.md

 <h1 align="center"> Digital Hourglass</h1>

- Digital Hourglass is like hourglass ,but you can change time from application ,pause and reset hour.
+ Digital Hourglass is simulation for hourglass.
+You can control it using application (made by MIT App inventor).
+You can change time ,pause and reset hour from application.
 When time finished ,alarm would ring until you reset or flib over digital hourgalss.

 ## Components :
 - Arduino Uno